tijlleenders/ZinZen-user-talk/_posts/2021-11-04-App-update.md

-Here's what we've been up to the last two weeks.
+Here's what we've been up to the last two weeks (including one week vacation).
 [Read more...](https://blog.zinzen.me/2021/11/04/App-update.html)

 First off, a big 🙏**THANK YOU**🙏 for the 💪 work done by all the testers and interviewees!